Skip to content

 ComponentContainsBackend Options

-Metadata storePackages, versions, users, tokens, publishers, audit log, scores, download counts, server settingsSQLite file (default) or PostgreSQL database
+Metadata storePackages, versions, users, tokens, publishers, audit log, scores, download counts, server settingsSQLite file (default, /data/db/club.db) or PostgreSQL database

-Blob store.tar.gz package archivesFilesystem directory, S3 bucket, or GCS bucket
+Blob store.tar.gz package archives, screenshots, and (in blob-mode) dartdoc indexed blobsFilesystem directory (/data/blobs/), S3 bucket, or GCS bucket

 Metadata Store Backup